Skip to main content

 Industry Updates

-Government agencies are navigating a paradoxical reality: the increasing demand for tangible project outcomes and enhanced coupled with resource constraints.
-As FHAS CEO, Jim Bobeck, noted in a recent interview, agencies today face “higher expectations and more scrutiny without a proportional increase in resources.”
+Government agencies are navigating a paradoxical reality: the increasing demand for tangible project outcomes coupled with resource constraints.
+As FHAS CEO Jim Bobeck noted in a recent interview, agencies today face “higher expectations and more scrutiny without a proportional increase in resources.”

 The traditional “cost-plus” or “time and materials” contracting models are beginning to show their age.
 To meet the mission of modern healthcare, the federal government requires more than just a service provider—it requires budgetary peace of mind.